htschvl/WhitelistNFT/README.md

 # WhitelistNFT
-This is a Solidity smartcontract with an whitelist/allowlist implementation.
+This is a Solidity smartcontract with a whitelist/allowlist implementation.
 Designed for freemints.